apache/nuttx/configs/samv71-xult/README.txt

         quality in the remote display (since it is also 8 BPP).
 At 8 BPP, the remote display is correct even with both GRAPHICS and UPDATER debug OFF -- and there is no hang!

+     2106-04-23:  The NxImage example at apps/examplex/nximage.
+This was selected because it is a very simple graphics test.
+Continued testing, however, requires a more complex configuration.
+Hence, the vnxwm configuration was created.

+  vnxwm:

+    This is a special configuration setup for the NxWM window manager UnitTest.
+It provides an interactive windowing experience via a remote VNC client window running on your PC.
+The SAMV71-XULT is connected to the PC via Ethernet.

+    NOTES:

+    1. The NxWM window manager is a tiny window manager tailored for use with smaller LCDs.
+It supports a task, a start window, and multiple application windows with toolbars.
+However, to make the best use of the visible LCD space, only one application window is visible at at time.

+       The NxWM window manager can be found here:

+         NxWidgets/nxwm

+       The NxWM unit test can be found at:

+         NxWidgets/UnitTests/nxwm

+       Documentation for installing the NxWM unit test can be found here:

+         NxWidgets/UnitTests/README.txt

+    2. Here is the quick summary of the build steps.
+These steps assume that you have the entire NuttX GIT in some directory HOME.
+You may have these components installed elsewhere.
+In that case, you will need to adjust all of the paths in the following accordingly:

+       a.
+Install the nxwm configuration

+          $ cd HOME/nuttx/tools
+          $ ./configure.sh samv71-xult/nxwm

+       b.
+Make the build context (only)

+          $ cd ..
+          $ . ./setenv.sh
+          $ make context
+          ...

+          NOTE: the use of the setenv.sh file is optional.
+All that it will do is to adjust your PATH variable so that the build system can find your tools.
+If you use it, you will most likely need to modify the script so that it has the correct path to your tool binaries directory.

+       c.
+Install the nxwm unit test

+          $ cd HOME/NxWidgets
+          $ tools/install.sh HOME/apps nxwm
+          Creating symbolic link
+           - To HOME/NxWidgets/UnitTests/nxwm
+           - At HOME/apps/external

+       d.
+Build the NxWidgets library

+          $ cd HOME/NxWidgets/libnxwidgets
+          $ make TOPDIR=HOME/nuttx
+          ...

+       e.
+Build the NxWM library

+          $ cd HOME/NxWidgets/nxwm
+          $ make TOPDIR=HOME/nuttx
+          ...

+       f.
+Built NuttX with the installed unit test as the application

+          $ cd HOME/nuttx
+          $ make

+    3. Network configuration:  IP address 10.0.0.2.
+The is easily changed via 'make menuconfig'.
+The VNC server address is 10.0.0.2:5900.

+    4. The default (local) framebuffer configuration is 320x240 with 8-bit RGB color.

+       I had some problems at 16-bits per pixle (see STATUS below).
+To select 16-bits per pixel RGB15 5:6:5

+         CONFIG_NX_DISABLE_8BPP=y
+         # CONFIG_NX_DISABLE_16BPP is not set

+         # CONFIG_VNCSERVER_COLORFMT_RGB8 is not set
+         CONFIG_VNCSERVER_COLORFMT_RGB16=y

+         CONFIG_EXAMPLES_NXIMAGE_BPP=16

+       To re-select 8-bits per pixel RGB8 3:3:2

+         # CONFIG_NX_DISABLE_8BPP is not set
+         CONFIG_NX_DISABLE_16BPP=y

+         CONFIG_VNCSERVER_COLORFMT_RGB8=y
+         # CONFIG_VNCSERVER_COLORFMT_RGB16 is not set

+         # CONFIG_EXAMPLES_NXIMAGE_GREYSCALE is not set
+         CONFIG_EXAMPLES_NXIMAGE_BPP=8

+    5. There are complicated interactions between VNC and the network configuration.
+The CONFIG_VNCSERVER_UPDATE_BUFSIZE determines the size of update messages.
+That is 1024 bytes in that configuration (the full message with the header will be a little larger).
+The MTU (CONFIG_NET_ETH_MTU) is set to 590 so that a full update will require several packets.

+       Write buffering also effects network performance.
+This will break up the large updates into small (196 byte) groups.
+When we run out of read-ahead buffers, then partial updates may be sent causing a loss of synchronization.

+    STATUS:
+       2106-04-23:  Configuration created.
+See status up to this data in the vnc configuration.
+That probably all applies here as well.

+         Only some initial testing has been performed: The configuration does not work.
+No crashes or errors are reported, but the VNC client window stays black.
+I have not yet dug into this.